Vue

 </template>

-Methods on DocxEditorRef match React one-to-one (save, addComment, proposeChange, findInDocument, scrollToParaId, scrollToPosition, getDocument).
-See React props for the table.
+Methods on DocxEditorRef match React one-to-one (save, addComment, proposeChange, findInDocument, scrollToParaId, scrollToPosition, getDocument, and the rest).
+See React props for the signature table.

 Props by group

-The groupings under React props all apply identically.
-Quick map of the binding syntax for each group.
+The paired groups under React props apply identically.
+Quick map of the binding syntax for each group, plus the Vue-specific differences.

 Document input